 Hayley Driscoll, the Interim Practice Manager is a qualified Social Worker who is registered with SCW.
 Hayley has been qualified for 10 years, working within the Local Authority Children’s Services (ages 0 to 14), the Children Looked After Team, and as a support worker and practice manager within Hafal, a mental health charity.

 Hayley holds a Post Graduate Certificate in Counselling Skills and is currently working towards a Level 5 Therapeutic Counselling qualification.
 Hayley has been employed by Barnardo’s for 2 years.

+Tarah-Joy Baines is a fostering practice manager.
+She qualified with a BA(hons) in Social Work in 2009 and joined a Children’s Safeguarding Team within a Local Authority in South Wales.
+She then moved to Barnardo’s Community Links service based in Cardiff whereby she recruited, assessed, trained and supported short break carers who looked after children with disabilities and complex health care needs.
+Tarah’s work continued with Barnardo’s and she became a supervising social worker within the North West of England.
+After two years she became a practice manager.
+Since this time she went onto start a family and five years later she is back in Wales as a practice manager within Barnardo’s Cymru Fostering team.

 The practice manager is responsible for the supervision and management of the Social and Support Workers.
 The Practice manager reports to the Operations Manager.